Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Compare RatesStart Now →

-Looking at the data makes the choice seem like a simple one.
-Slow down, obey all traffic laws and speed limits, and never drive distracted or under the influence no matter where you live in the North Star State.
+Looking at the data, the choice seems simple: Slow down, obey all traffic laws and speed limits, and never drive distracted or under the influence, no matter where you live in the North Star State.

 According to the NHSTA, the type of person most likely to become a traffic fatality statistic in Minnesota is a person traveling in a passenger car.